domoritz/octopress/source/projects/index.markdown

 This is an incomplete list of projects I have done or contributed to in the past or currently work on.

+# Vega, Vega-Lite, Voyager, Polestar and others

+With the interactive data lab, we have build the [Vega stack](https://vega.github.io/) and a number of tools for data exploration based on it.

 # Myria

 [Myria](http://myria.cs.washington.edu/) is a distributed Big Data management system in the cloud which is being developed in the [Database group](http://db.cs.washington.edu/) at the [University of Washington](hppt://uw.edu/).